-- 7.7 Just for information a £10 increase would equate to 19p a week or 2.7p a day and it is recommended that the Council consult on potentially higher increases (up to £10) in case this turns out to be an option. - 7.8 The provisional settlement is currently expected to be published by 21 December.
+- 7.7 Just for information a £10 increase would equate to 19p a week or 2.7p a day and it is recommended that the Council consult on potentially higher increases (up to £10) in case this turns out to be an option. - 7.8 The provisional settlement was published on 18 December 2023.
 Until the Settlement figures are finally confirmed the figures are still provisional and subject to change, but this is the best information we have at the present time.
 Projections are still therefore based on estimates which have not yet been finalised and could potentially be impacted significantly by changes in Government spending plans and fiscal policy.